samsquire/startups/README.md

 * **Code** Lots

-# 12. A PaaS that scales
+# 12. A PaaS that scales from 0 automatically

 A PaaS that scales from one box to black friday.